galeone/rts/README.md

 Generate Go structs definitions from JSON server responses.

-RTS defines type names using the specified routes and skipping numbers. e.g: a request to a route like `/users/1/posts` generates `type UsersPosts`
+RTS defines type names using the specified lines in the route file and skipping numbers. e.g: a request to a route like `/users/1/posts` generates `type UsersPosts`

+It supports *parameters*: a line like `/users/:user/posts/:pid 1 200` generates `type UsersUserPostsPid` from the response to the request `GET /users/1/posts/200`.

 RTS supports headers personalization as well, thus it can be used to generate types from responses protected by some authorization method